Product Metrics in Software Engineering: Types, Techniques, Tools

 What are some common mistakes businesses make when tracking product metrics?

-- Focusing too much on vanity metrics instead of actionable metrics.
-These metrics can mislead teams into thinking their product is performing well.
+• Focusing too much on vanity metrics instead of actionable metrics.
+These metrics can cause teams to believe their product is doing well.

-- Not using the right tools and technology.
-Outdated or inadequate tools can result in incomplete data, slow down decision-making processes, and fail to scale as the product grows.
+• Not using the right tools and technology.
+Older or inadequate technologies could produce incomplete data, hold down decision-making processes, and fail to scale as a product develops.

 What is the difference between KPIs and Product Metrics?